Carson Daly: Personal life

-Carson Daly resides in the Village of Flower Hill, in New York.
+Carson Daly resides in the Village of Flower Hill, on Long Island.

 In March 2000, Tara Reid met Daly on the set of Total Request Live, and they began dating.
 They shared an apartment in New York City and Daly proposed on October 29.
 In June 2001, Reid and Daly broke off their engagement.

 Daly became engaged to Siri Pinter, a food blogger, in 2013.
 Her father is actor Mark Pinter.
 The couple married on December 23, 2015 and have four children.